hey-mike/Notes/Angular/README.md

 https://stackoverflow.com/questions/38120756/angular2-router-navigate-refresh-page

 Input type (type = "button) is important to make naviation animation works in angular 4, without specifying type, it works on IE11 and Edge browsers, but would reload the application in Chrome.

+## Why Angular need state management?
+State management is one of the most important aspects of software development.
+With each development project, thre's some sort of tracking being done of data over time as well as of any updates made to that data.

+When come to user interface in front-end development, especially nowadays SPA is getting richer and more complex, it is important to have a single source of truth when it comes to data.
+Since JavaScript is using duck typing, it is very easy to lose a frerence to a data structure, and by using weak reference (ghost references) could cause a false presentation of the wrong data.

+Diffrerent parts of an appliation have different responsibilities (components, directives etc.) are segregated across manany different files, but they all need to reflect the same underlying state.
+One of the common best practices for keeping and tracking state was to manage it in services, however, how to traces the state is complately relied on the developer.

+> Case one: When you have to deal with observables and when responsability for some observable data is shared between different components.
+In this case store actions and reducers ensure that data modifications will always be performed in the desired way.
+It can also provide a reliable solution for http requests caching. it can store the requets and responses, so that